anzilachu/Vendor-Management/README.md

+Testing

+    python manage.py test vendor_management.tests.test_models vendor_management.tests.test_views
+        occur testing of both models and views

 API Testing

     1. Use Postman or cURL to test the API endpoints.
     2. Authenticate with the obtained token in the Authorization header for authenticated endpoints.